mozilla/gecko-dev/devtools/docs/contributor/tests/performance-tests-damp.md

 ```bash
 ./mach talos-test --suite damp --cycles 1 --tppagecycles 1
 ```
-`--cycles` will limit the number of Firefox restart to only one, while `--tppagecycles` will limit the number of test re-run in each firefox start to one.
+`--cycles` will limit the number of Firefox restarts to only one, while `--tppagecycles` will limit the number of tests re-run in each Firefox start to one.
 This is often helpful when debugging one particular subtest.

 #### Taking screenshots